 About the CCPPP National Awards

-Applications for the 2018 Awards are now closed.
-The awards will be presented at the CCPPP National Conference in Toronto on November 5 & 6, 2018.
-You can view a synopsis of the 2018 Award Winners, or order case studies of the winners from our bookstore.
+You can view a synopsis of the 2021 Award Winners, or order case studies of the winners from our bookstore.
+For more information, please contact us at [email protected]

 Three awards are presented annually to public institutions/governments and their private sector partners for outstanding achievement in Canadian public-private partnerships (PPP).
 Awards may be announced in each of the following key areas: